lee-vincent/dotfiles-windows/README.md

 ﻿# Vinnie dotfiles for Windows WSL2 Ubuntu dev machine setup

-A collection of PowerShell files for Windows, including common application installation through `Chocolatey` and `npm`, and developer-minded Windows configuration defaults.
+A collection of PowerShell files for Windows, including common application installation through `Chocolatey`, and developer-minded Windows configuration defaults.

 ## Installation

 ### Using Git and the bootstrap script

-You can clone the repository wherever you want.
-(I keep it in `~\repos\dotfiles-windows`.)
-The bootstrapper script will copy the files to your PowerShell Profile folder.
+You can clone the repository wherever you want. (`~\repos\dotfiles-windows`) The bootstrapper script will copy the files to your PowerShell Profile folder.

 From PowerShell:
 ```posh